Freevideoworkshop provides digital video explainer articles, tutorials and video guides for beginners.

 SONY DSR-11 DVCAM Digital Videocassette Recorder

-If you’re looking for a portable DVCAM playback unit, you may want to take a look at the Sony DSR-V10 DVCAM Video Cassette Recorder (VCR).
+If you’re looking for a portable DVCAM playback unit, you may want to look at the Sony DSR-V10 DVCAM Video Cassette Recorder (VCR).